Skip to Main Content

 Unknown woman, by March 5, 1925 [6];

-Purchased from her sale, Catalogue of Objects of Vertu, Etc., Sotheby’s, London, March 5, 1925, lot 134, as A Boy, by Webster, 1925 [7];
+Purchased from her sale, Objects of Vertu, Etc., Sotheby’s, London, March 5, 1925, lot 135, as A Girl, by Webster, 1925 [7];

 Unknown owner, by November 9, 1944;

-Purchased from the unknown owner’s sale, Catalogue of Valuable Miniatures, Watches, Objects of Vertu, Asiatic and European Ivories, Old English Glass, Etc., Sotheby’s, London, November 9, 1944, lot 125, as A Pair of Miniatures of Children, by Reynolds, 1944 [9];
+Purchased from the unknown owner’s sale, Valuable Miniatures, Watches, Objects of Vertu, Asiatic and European Ivories, Old English Glass, Etc., Sotheby’s, London, November 9, 1944, lot 125, as A Pair of Miniatures of Children, by Reynolds, 1944 [10];

 Elsie Gertrude Kehoe (1888–1967), Cliffe Dene, Saltdean, Sussex, England, by June 15, 1950;

-Purchased from her sale, Catalogue of Objects of Vertu, Fine Watches, Etc., Sotheby’s, London, June 15, 1950, lot 158, as Master and Miss Tyers, by Leggatt Brothers, 1950 [10];
+Purchased from her sale, Objects of Vertu, Fine Watches, Etc., Sotheby’s, London, June 15, 1950, lot 158, as Master and Miss Tyers, by Leggatt Brothers, probably on behalf of Mr. John W. (1905–2000) and Mrs. Martha Jane (1906–2011) Starr, Kansas City, MO, June 15, 1950–1958 [11];

 Their gift to The Nelson-Atkins Museum of Art, Kansas City, MO, 1958.